MVDGS/direct3d/README.md

 This repository is for environment setup and inference of the paper "Direct3D: Scalable Image-to-3D Generation via 3D Latent Diffusion Transformer" (NeurIPS 2024).

-Below is an example of image-to-3D generation using Direct3D.

 ---

 ### Summary